Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `IsSimpleDeployer` units now only play `DeploySound` and `UndeploySound` once, when done with (un)deploying instead of repeating it over duration of turning and/or `DeployingAnim`.
 - AITrigger can now recognize Building Upgrades as legal condition.
 - `EWGates` and `NSGates` now will link walls like `xxGateOne` and `xxGateTwo` do.
-- Fixed the bug when occupied building's `MuzzleFlashX` is drawn on the center of the building when `X` goes past 10.
-- Fixed jumpjet units that are `Crashable` not crashing to ground properly if destroyed while being pulled by a `Locomotor` warhead.
 - Fixed interaction of `UnitAbsorb` & `InfantryAbsorb` with `Grinding` buildings.
 The keys will now make the building only accept appropriate types of objects.
 - Fixed missing 'no enter' cursor for VehicleTypes being unable to enter a `Grinding` building.
 - Fixed Engineers being able to enter `Grinding` buildings even when they shouldn't (such as ally building at full HP).